agiang42sjsu/CMPE_249_AC_AG_NP_Project/Camera_Models/Readme.md

 - This folder contains the files needed to run the inference models for Mobilenet-SSD and YOLOv5

-- Each model has been trained on the MSCOCO dataset which has 80 classes
+- Each model has been trained on the MSCOCO dataset which has 80 classes including the 3 classes our group are conerned with: Person, Stop sign, and Ball
 - The models was then converted into tflite compatible models and also quantized from 32-bit floating point to 8-bit integer weights and biases

 ## Model Comparison